 We have loved receiving work from …

 |Grade 4 & 5 students at Bridgewood Primary School in Officer created paper collage Helmeted Honeyeaters inspired by Pete Cromer’s Australian Bird series.
-We love how the birds are the same, but different, just like the real thing!
+At FoHH, we love how the birds are the same, but different, just like the real thing!
 With thanks to their teacher, Elissa Faram, for sharing this image.|

 Thea is 4, Emmeline and Frances are 7.
 They received a poster in the mail from Zoos Victoria (Friends of the Zoo members receive fabulous things!) and that’s all it took for them to create a wall of Helmeted Honeyeaters at home.
 Beautiful 🙂